The toral contractions and $\Gamma$-distinguished $\Gamma$-contractions: Dilation of toral contractions

 \section{Dilation of toral contractions}

-The aim of this Section is two fold.
-First we prove Theorem \ref{main_toral} which provides a necessary and sufficient condition in order to answer the question raised in \cite{DasII}: if a toral pair of contractions dilates to a toral pair of isometries.
-Next, we establish a vice-versa relation of the phenomenon of dilation of a pair of commuting contractions to a toral pair of unitaries or isometries with Arveson's celebrated theorem (see Theorem \ref{thm_Arveson}) in the setting of a distinguished variety in the bidisc.
-Note that it was proved in \cite{DasII} that every toral pair of isometries extends to a toral pair of unitaries.
-Thus, dilating a pair of commuting contractions to a toral pair of isometries is same as dilating it to a toral pair of unitaries.
-Arveson's theorem profoundly found a connection between the two significant classical notions: normal $bX$-dilation of a commuting operator tuple associated with a compact set $X$ in $\C^n$ and $X$ being a complete spectral set.
-Indeed, it tells us that they are equivalent to each other.
-Here our aim is not to investigate if rational dilation succeeds on a distinguished variety in $\D^2$.
-Rather, we would like to investigate an answer to the following question.
+In this Section, we give a proof to Theorem \ref{main_toral} which provides necessary and sufficient conditions in order to answer the question raised in \cite{DasII}, if a toral pair of contractions dilates to a toral pair of isometries.
+It was shown in \cite{DasII} that every toral pair of isometries extends to a toral pair of unitaries.
+Thus, dilating a pair of commuting contractions to a toral pair of isometries is equivalent to dilating it to a toral pair of unitaries.
+Note that our aim is not to determine the success or failure of rational dilation on a distinguished variety in $\D^2$.
+Rather, our primary investigation is to find if dilation of a toral pair of contractions $(T_1,T_2)$ to a toral pair of isometries is equivalent to a particular distinguished variety in $\mathbb D^2$ being a complete spectral set for $(T_1,T_2)$.
+More precisely, we first settle the following question.

 \textbf{Question.} Let $(T_1,T_2)$ be a toral pair of contractions that dilates to a toral pair of unitaries $(U_1,U_2)$.
 Let $p \in \C[z_1, z_2]$ be that toral polynomial for which $p(U_1, U_2)=0$.
-Is $Z(p) \cap \overline{\D}^2$ a complete spectral set for $(T_1,T_2)$, i.e. $\sigma_T(T_1,T_2) \subseteq Z(p) \cap \overline{\D}^2$ and
+Is $Z(p) \cap \overline{\D}^2$ a complete spectral set for $(T_1,T_2)$, i.e., $\sigma_T(T_1,T_2) \subseteq Z(p) \cap \overline{\D}^2$ and

 for every matricial rational function $f=[f_{i,j}]$ with singularities off $Z(p) \cap \overline{\D}^2$ ?